DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

 >**What is albedo?**
 Albedo is a Latin word which means whiteness.
 It's simply the color of a material.

 Make the hour indicator use this material.
 You can do this by dragging the material onto the object in either the scene or hierarchy window.
 You can also drag it to the bottom of the inspector window, or change Element 0 of the mesh renderer's Materials array.

 ![](images/Game-Objects-and-Scripts-012.png)

 Dark hour indicator.

 Our indicator is correctly positioned for hour 12, but what if we wanted to indicate hour 1?
 As there are twelve hours and a full circle has 360°, we'd have to rotate the indicator 30° around the Y axis.
 Let's give that a try.

 ![](images/Game-Objects-and-Scripts-013.png)

 Rotated hour indicator, incorrectly positioned.

 While this gives us the correct orientation, the indicator is still in the position for hour 12.
 This is the case because an object's rotation is relative to its own local origin, which is its position.
 We have to move the indicator along the edge of the face to align it with hour 1.
 Instead of figuring out this position ourselves, we can use the object hierarchy to do this for us.
 First reset the indicator's rotation to 0.
 Then create a new empty object, with position and rotation 0 and scale 1.
 Make the indicator a child of that object.

 Temporary parent.

 Now set the parent's Y rotation to 30°.
 The indicator will rotate as well, effectively orbiting it's parent's origin, and ends up exactly where we want it to be.

 Correctly positioned hour indicator.

 Duplicate the temporary parent, with Control or Command D, or via the context menu in the hierarchy.
 Increase the Y rotation of the duplicate by another 30°.
 Keep doing this until you end up with one indicator per hour.

 Twelve hour indicators.

 We no longer need the temporary parents.
 Select one of the hour indicators in the hierarchy and drag it onto the clock.
 It has now become a child of the clock.
 When this happened, Unity changed the indicator's transformation so its position and rotation didn't change in world space.
 Repeat this for all twelve indicators, then delete the temporary parent objects.
 You can speed this up by selecting multiple objects at the same time, via control- or command-clicking.

 Periphery children.

 >**I'm seeing values like 90.00001.
 Is that a problem?** That happens because the position, rotation, and scale components are floating-point numbers.
 These numbers have limited precision, which can cause minuscule deviations from the numbers you'd expect.
 You don't have to worry about deviations of 0.00001 as they're not perceivable.

 ### 1.4: Creating the Arms

 We can use the same approach to construct the arms of the clock.
 Create another cube named Arm and give it the same dark material that the indicators use.
 Set its scale to `(0.3, 0.2, 2.5)` so it's narrower and longer than the indicators.
 Set its position to `(0, 0.2, 0.75)` so it sits on top of the face and points towards hour 12, but also a bit in the opposite direction.
 That makes it look as if the arm has a little counterweight when it rotates.

 Hours arm.

->**Where did the light's icon go?** I moved the light out of the way, so it no
+>**Where did the light's gizmo go?**
->longer clutters the scene view.
-As it is a directional light, its position
+I moved the light out of the way, so it no longer clutters the scene view.
+As it is a directional light, its position doesn't matter.
->doesn't matter.

 To make the arm pivot around the center of the clock, create a parent object for it, like we did to position the hour indicators.
 Again make sure that its transformation has the default values of 0 for position and rotation and 1 for scale.
 Because we'll be rotating the arm later, make this parent a child of the clock and name it Hours Arm.
 So Arm ends up as a grandchild of Clock.

 Clock hierarchy with hours arm.

 Duplicate Hours Arm twice to create Minutes Arm and Seconds Arm.
 The minutes arm should be narrow and longer than the hours arm, so set its Arm child object's scale to (0.2, 0.15, 4) and its position to (0, 0.375, 1).
 That way it ends up on top of the hours arm.
 For the child of Seconds Arms, use scale (0.1, 0.1, 5) and position (0, 0.5, 1.25).
 To differentiate it further, I created a Clock Red material with the RGB values of its albedo set to (197, 0, 0) and made the Arm child use that.

 All three arms.

 Our clock has now been constructed.
 If you haven't done so already, this is a good moment to save the scene.
 It will be stored as an asset in the project.

 Saved scene.